 Rents arrears assistance grants are also still available to help tenants pay their outstanding rent debt that arose before 1 December 2020.

 Visit the Residential Rent Relief Grant Scheme page for details and to apply.

-The Residential Tenancies (COVID-19 Response) Act 2020 puts into place a moratorium on evictions and other measures relating to residential tenancies to address the financial impacts of COVID-19.
+The Residential Tenancies (COVID-19 Response) Act 2020 put into place a moratorium on evictions and other measures relating to residential tenancies to address the financial impacts of COVID-19.

-Renters can still have their leases terminated and be evicted if they are causing serious damage to the property, posing a threat to the landlord or neighbours, not paying rent when they are not in financial hardship due to COVID-19, refusing to make a rent payment agreement with their landlord or if they abandon the property.
-Provisions supporting victims of family and domestic violence also continue to apply.
+Renters could still have their leases terminated and be evicted if they were causing serious damage to the property, posing a threat to the landlord or neighbours, not paying rent when they were not in financial hardship due to COVID-19, refusing to make a rent payment agreement with their landlord or if they abandoned the property.
+Provisions supporting victims of family and domestic violence continued to apply.